igorkll/SComputers_docs/Mod/SComputers [Fork]/ROM/defaultUser/Docs/SComputers/Components/holoprojector.md

 * type - holoprojector
 * reset() - resets projector settings such as scale/offset/rotation
 * clear() - removes all voxels from the projector's RAM
-* addVoxel(x, y, z, color, voxel_type):voxelID - adds a voxel to the projector's RAM, the voxel type is omitted 0, the position relative to the center of the holographic projector
+* addVoxel(x, y, z, color, voxel_type, localScale:vec3):voxelID - adds a voxel to the projector's RAM, the voxel type is omitted 0, the position relative to the center of the holographic projector. localScale allows you to change the size of a voxel independently of other voxels, as well as do it in different axes. localScale acts as a multiplier for the regular scale. default localScale: vec3(1, 1, 1)
 * delVoxel(voxelID) - deletes a voxel with the specified voxelID
 * flush() - renders voxels added to RAM however it is not recommended to make more than 2048 voxels